 When to See Cherry Blossoms in Japan

-The Sakura season begins mid to late March and usually lasts through the end of April.
-It’s important to pay attention to the updated weekly forecast since it can and occasionally does change.
-Locations with milder climates and areas of southern Japan usually bloom first.
-I recommend purchasing a JR Rail Pass so you can easily travel throughout the country.
+The sakura season typically begins in mid to late March and lasts through the end of April.
+Since the timing can vary, it’s important to stay up to date with the weekly cherry blossom forecast, as the bloom dates can change.
+Areas with milder climates, especially in southern Japan, tend to see blossoms first.
+I recommend purchasing a JR Rail Pass for easy travel throughout the country.

 Where to see Cherry Blossoms in Tokyo